Packers place LB Kirksey, WR Lazard on injured reserve

 But the 2018 undrafted free agent from Iowa State showed up on the injury report this week.
 Packers coach Matt LaFleur said this week that Lazard hurt his core at some point during the game.

-The injured reserve designation means that Kirksey and Lazard must sit out at least three weeks.
+The injured reserve designation means that Kirksey and Lazard must sit out at least three games.
 The Packers (3-0) host the Atlanta Falcons (0-3) on Monday night and then have an off week.

 Going on injured reserve represents the latest misfortune for Kirksey, the main offseason addition to Green Bay’s defense.